Mogollon culture

-The Mogollon culture is one of the major prehistoric Southwestern cultural divisions of the Southwestern United States and Northern Mexico.
+The Mogollon culture is one of the most well known prehistoric Southwestern cultural divisions of the Southwestern United States and Northern Mexico.
 The culture flourished from the archaic period, c.
 200 CE, to either 1450 or 1540 CE, when the Spanish arrived.

 Etymology

-The name Mogollon comes from the Mogollon Mountains, which were named after Don Juan Ignacio Flores Mogollón, Spanish Governor of New Spain (including what is now New Mexico) from 1712 to 1715.
+The name Mogollon comes from the Mogollon Mountains, which were named after Juan Ignacio Flores Mogollón, Spanish Governor of New Spain (including what is now New Mexico) from 1712 to 1715.
 The name was chosen and defined in 1936 by archaeologist Emil W. Haury.

 Cultural traits

 The distinct facets of Mogollon culture were recorded by Emil Haury, based on his excavations in 1931, 1933, and 1934 at the Harris Village in Mimbres, New Mexico, and the Mogollon Village on the upper San Francisco River in New Mexico Haury recognized differences between architecture and artifacts from these sites as compared with sites in the Hohokam archaeological culture area and the Ancestral Pueblo archaeological culture area.
 Key differences included brown-paste, coil-and-scrape pottery, deeply excavated semi-subterranean pit-houses and different ceremonial architecture.
 Eight decades of subsequent research have confirmed Haury's initial findings.
 Today, the distinctiveness of the Mogollon pottery manufacture, architectural construction, ground-stone tool design, habits and customs of residence location, and mortuary treatment is generally recognized.

 The earliest Mogollon pithouses were deep and either circular or oval-shaped.
 Over time, Mogollon people built rectangular houses with rounded corners with them not as deep.
 Their villages also had kivas, or round, semi-subterranean ceremonial structures.